1925 Grand Prix season: Season review

 The proliferation of races across Italy spread into France with the advent of two well-supported local races – the Marne Grand Prix held near Reims and the Comminges Grand Prix at St Gaudens, near Toulouse.

 German and Austrian manufacturers and drivers had not been allowed to compete in races held in France, Belgium or Great Britain since the end of the war.
 Mercedes, Benz and Opel led a number of German companies continuing to develop new cars and engineering.
 However, in May, the German Automobile Club was re-admitted into the AIACR and in November, back into the CSI regulatory body.
 Local races in Germany were increasing in number.
 In May, Otto Merz in a 2-litre Mercedes won the main race in an opening weekend of the new Solitude circuit around the castle of the same name near Stuttgart in front of over 100000 spectators.
-Georgano 1971, p.257 Similarly, the Eifelrennen event was a 3-day festival of racing for cars and motorbikes.
+Similarly, the Eifelrennen event was a 3-day festival of racing for cars and motorbikes.
 When the Mercedes team withdrew from the main race, it lost a lot of its interest and the wet Ardennes weather further detracted from the occasion.
 Vittorio Rosa won overall in an Alfa Romeo RL Unlike in France and Italy with their number of road and track races, and Brooklands in England with its open-class handicap races, the German racing scene placed equal emphasis on winning hill-climbs with many being held across the country.

 This was the last year of the 2-litre formula that had been in place since 1922.
 It had been a successful innovation, dramatically advancing engine design and bringing the advent of supercharging.
 But becoming more and more concerned with the higher speeds, the AIACR decided that a new 1.5-litre formula for Grand prix racing would come into effect as of the 1926 season.